 - Cover tightly, being careful to not crush berries and refrigerate until serving.

-- Leftovers should be stored covered in refrigerator.
+- Leftovers should be stored covered in refrigerator for around 3 days.

 Will you be making this American Flag Cheesecake recipe this summer?